MontyTRC89/TombEngine/README.md

 TEN (TombEngine) is supposed to be a new engine which is (most importantly) open-source, removes limits, and fixes bugs from the original game, it also provides support for Lua (a programming language), all objects from TR1-5, and many more exciting features and gameplay functionalities such as: corner shimmying or enlarged 2D map (where you can build a massive level).

+TEN (TombEngine) is based on TR5 engine which has been gradually built upon that.

 # To compile TombEngine

 In order to compile TombEngine, make sure you have: